kealanocallaghan2000/graph-theory-project/README.md

 -> Brought back my file input code and regular expression input code.
 -> Watched videos on matching function again to figure out how it works.
 -> User can now choose their own regular expression and text file path.

+---Programme Instructions---

+-> To run the project, clone the code and depending on your version of python type "python3 project.py".
+-> At first you will be asked to enter the location of your txt file which you're looking to process.
+-> Type your txt file path in the format 'C/Users/Name/file.txt' and the programme will interpret that for the WSL format.
+-> If the programme finds your file, it will then ask you to then enter the regular expression you would like to apply on the text file (explained below).
+-> Once you've entered your regular expression and hit enter, the programme will apply it and output each word, in each line of your textfile and whether or not it matches the regular expression you chose.